Combine with code

 For example, you can take advantage of an existing lever smart item, that already comes with its sounds and animations and states, and write code that detects when the lever is pulled to run your own custom logic.

-Click the < > CODE button to open Visual Studio Code on your scene project.
+Once you installed VS Studio Code on your machine, you can click the < > CODE button to open Visual Studio Code on your scene project.

 This opens a separate window with Visual Studio Code.
 On the left margin you can navigate the files and folder structure of your project.